Girls' High School, Kandy: Sports

-The school's chess team has won considerable success in multiple achievements in both international, all-island and provincial tournaments.
+The school's chess team has succeeded considerably in international, all-island and provincial tournaments.
 In 2013, school won the All Island under 15 'B' Division Badminton Championship for the Janaka Bogollagama Memorial Shield.
 In the same year, they became the champions in chess for the fourth successive year at the All-Island Schools Chess Championship.
 In 2017, The Under 11 chess team became the champions of the Under 11 Girls’ (‘A’ Division) event at the All- Island Chess festival for the second consecutive time.
 In 2014 the team became all-island champions of their respective under 9 age category.

 In 2011, they won the Central Province Schools under 19 Table Tennis, Volleyball (under 19) Championships and under 14 and under 15 'Milo' netball titles in tournaments organised by the Central Province Education Department.
 In 2018, the girls won Under 18 Provincial Netball Championship.
 In 2019, girls won several events at the Junior Nationals, Sir John Tarbat Senior Athletic Championship and All Island Relay Championship.

 The school has produced several notable netball players to national team such as Maheesha Bandara, Venuki Boyagoda, Faika Feroze and Yohani Nilupuli de Silva.

+Following sports are available on Girls' High School.